PSA: A novel optimization algorithm based on survival rules of porcellio scaber: Porcellio scaber-inspired algorithm design

 \section{Porcellio scaber-inspired algorithm design}

 Porcellio scaber, as shown in Fig. \ref{fig.1} is a species of woodlice.
 They prefer to live in moist, dark, and cool places and are known to live in groups \cite{5}.
 Due to the outstanding behavioral advantage of porcellio scaber, some of its varieties even can survive in extremely harsh environments, e.g., deserts around North Africa and the Middle East, where the searching of moist, dark, and cool places is usually difficult \cite{sur}.
-To avoid desiccation and a rapid drop in temperature, both of which can cause significant mortality, they shelter.
+To avoid desiccation and a rapid drop in temperature, both of which could cause significant mortality, they shelter.
 In addition to their eyes, porcellio scaber have many sensory receptors on their body, making it possible for them to detect chemical, mechanical, and hygrometric conditions about the environment \cite{6}.
 When the environment conditions are not favourable, porcellio scaber keep moving until morality or reach places with good conditions.
 Besides, for worse environment conditions, they move more quickly.
 On the other hand, when the environment condition is optimal, i.e., sufficiently good, they stay there.

 For the sake of illustration, let the position of the mass center of each porcellio scaber at the $k$th ($k=0,1,2,\cdots$) time instant be denoted by a vector $\mathbf{x}^k_i$ and let the environmental condition at a position $\mathbf{x}$ by described by a fitness function $f(\mathbf{x})$, where a minimum value of $f(\mathbf{x})$ corresponds to the optimal environmental condition for porcellio scaber.
-We consider the case that there are a group of totally $N$ porcellio scaber, i.e., $i\in\{1,2,\cdots,N\}$.
+We consider the case that there is a group of totally $N$ porcellio scaber, i.e., $i\in\{1,2,\cdots,N\}$.

-Many studies reveal that porcellio scaber have two behaviours, which are viewed as their survival rules.
-The two behaviours are depicted in Fig. \ref{fig.2}.
+Many studies reveal that porcellio scaber have two behaviors, which are viewed as their survival rules.
+The two behaviors are depicted in Fig. \ref{fig.2}.
 One is called aggregation and the other is called the propensity to explore novel environments \cite{5,6,7}.
 Note that they aggregate at the places with good environment conditions \cite{7}.
-To model the aggregation behavior, we propose to describe the movement of porcellio scaber as follows:
+To model the aggregation behavior, we can describe the movement of porcellio scaber as follows:

 which can be rewritten as